 Dividends are a mandatory action—the company is going to give you money whether you want it or not!
 What you do with that money, of course, is up to you.
 You can choose to reinvest back into the company by buying more shares if you want.

-Rights issues and share purchase plans
+Rights offers and share purchase plans

 Companies tend to issue shares in order to raise money.
-Rights issues and share purchase plans are when companies do this by giving their existing shareholders the opportunity to buy more shares.
+Rights offers and share purchase plans are when companies do this by giving their existing shareholders the opportunity to buy more shares.
 One important thing to remember about these is that companies generally create new shares in these corporate actions.

 The new shares may be offered at a lower rate than the current market share price, although this isn’t always the case.